lulinqing/paas-buildpack/README.md

      # OR  git clone ${path_to_your_awesome_app}.git slnode
      # OR  cp -r ~/myapp/*  slnode

-And when you are satisfied that all's ok, push your app to CloudFoundry.
+And when you are satisfied that all's ok, push your app to Cloud Foundry.

     cf push slnode --buildpack=git://github.com/lulinqing/paas-buildpack.git

 Note:  The first time you run cf push, you will need to specify all the
-       parameters - this will create a new application at CloudFoundry. domain `example: slnode-app.cloudfoundry.com`.
+       parameters - this will create a new application at Cloud Foundry. domain `example: slnode.cfapps.io`.
        And save the configuration `example: y`.

 Subsequent pushes just need the `cf push` command - you only need to specify all those options the first time you create the app (push).

-This will now download and configure StrongLoop Node on CloudFoundry, install the dependencies as specified in the sample application's package.json file (or npm-shrinkwrap.json if one exists).
+This will now download and configure StrongLoop Node on Cloud Foundry, install the dependencies as specified in the sample application's package.json file (or npm-shrinkwrap.json if one exists).

-That's it, you can now checkout your StrongLoop Node application at the app url/domain you set for your CloudFoundry app.
+That's it, you can now checkout your StrongLoop Node application at the app url/domain you set for your Cloud Foundry app.

     Copy StrongLoop Node configuration files [OPTIONAL]